-In April 2017, Lineage entered into a Controlled Equity Offering SM Sales Agreement (the "2017 Sales Agreement") with Cantor Fitzgerald & Co., as sales agent ("Cantor Fitzgerald"), pursuant to which Lineage may offer and sell, from time to time, through Cantor Fitzgerald, common shares of Lineage having an aggregate offering price of up to \$25,000,000.
-Lineage is not obligated to sell any shares under the 2017 Sales Agreement.
-Subject to the terms and conditions of the 2017 Sales Agreement, Cantor Fitzgerald will use commercially reasonable efforts, consistent with its normal trading and sales practices, applicable state and federal law, rules and regulations, and the rules of the NYSE American, to sell the shares from time to time based upon Lineage's instructions, including any price, time or size limits specified by Lineage.
-Under the 2017 Sales Agreement, Cantor Fitzgerald may sell the shares by any method deemed to be an "at-the-market" offering as defined in Rule 415(a)(4) under the Securities Act of 1933, as amended (the "Securities Act"), or by any other method permitted by law, including in privately negotiated transactions.
-Cantor Fitzgerald's obligations to sell the shares under the 2017 Sales Agreement are subject to satisfaction of certain conditions, including the continued effectiveness of Lineage's Registration Statement on Form S-3, which became effective on May 5, 2017 (the "2017 Registration Statement").
-As of March 31, 2020, \$24.1 million remained available for sale through the 2017 Sales Agreement.
+On May 1, 2020, Lineage entered into the Sales Agreement, pursuant to which Lineage may offer and sell, from time to time, through Cantor Fitzgerald, common shares of Lineage having an aggregate offering price of up to \$25,000,000.
+Lineage is not obligated to sell any shares under the Sales Agreement.
+Subject to the terms and conditions of the Sales Agreement, Cantor Fitzgerald will use commercially reasonable efforts, consistent with its normal trading and sales practices, applicable state and federal law, rules and regulations, and the rules of the NYSE American, to sell the shares from time to time based upon Lineage's instructions, including any price, time or size limits specified by Lineage.
+Under the Sales Agreement, Cantor Fitzgerald may sell the shares by any method deemed to be an "at-the-market" offering as defined in Rule 415(a)(4) under the Securities Act of 1933, as amended, or by any other method permitted by law, including in privately negotiated transactions.
+Cantor Fitzgerald's obligations to sell the shares under the Sales Agreement are subject to satisfaction of certain conditions, including the continued effectiveness of Lineage's Registration Statement on Form S-3 (File No. 333-237975), which was filed with the Commission on May 1, 2020 and was declared effective on May 8, 2020.
+The Sales Agreement replaced the previous sales agreement with Cantor that had been entered into in April 2017.
+As of September 30, 2020, no sales had been made under the Sales Agreement.

 Lineage agreed to pay Cantor Fitzgerald a commission of 3.0% of the aggregate gross proceeds from each sale of shares, reimburse legal fees and disbursements and provide Cantor Fitzgerald with customary indemnification and contribution rights.
-The 2017 Sales Agreement may be terminated by Cantor Fitzgerald or Lineage at any time upon notice to the other party, or by Cantor Fitzgerald at any time in certain circumstances, including the occurrence of a material and adverse change in Lineage's business or financial condition that makes it impractical or inadvisable to market the shares or to enforce contracts for the sale of the shares.
+The Sales Agreement may be terminated by Cantor Fitzgerald or Lineage at any time upon notice to the other party, or by Cantor Fitzgerald at any time in certain circumstances, including the occurrence of a material and adverse change in Lineage's business or financial condition that makes it impractical or inadvisable to market the shares or to enforce contracts for the sale of the shares.